XPRIZE/GLEXP-Team-Chimple-goa/INSTALL-STANDALONE.md

           Uncomment the following line:
           `// _instance = new EnglishUtil();`
-  4. Run the following command from Windows PowerShell or Windows Command Prompt:
+  4. Run the following command from root directory of project using Windows PowerShell or Windows Command Prompt:

         `cd goa`